nocapro/relaycode-tui/docs/flow.todo.md

 - should streamline the esc and quit behaviour accross screen for consistency

-- implement drilling left righ arrow
+- implement drilling left right arrow just like transaction history screen

 === DONE